AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 >[!NOTE]
 >
 >The Knowledge Base part of the Adobe Commerce Help Center has migrated to the Adobe Experience League portal.
-When you create a support ticket, related Knowledge Base articles will be suggested to you, along with other relevant Adobe Commerce documentation from the Adobe Experience League.
+When you create a support ticket, related Knowledge Base articles will be suggested to you, along with other relevant Adobe Commerce documentation from Adobe Experience League.

 **Major Update:** July 10, 2024